-If you've had a hamstring injury in the past it may be more vulnerable to injury in the future, especially when placed under stress.
-Some common hamstring injuries are minor tears or avulsions.
-To help prevent future hamstring problems, protection is needed while jogging, walking, hiking or engaging in other sports.
+If you've had a hamstring injury in the past, it might be more vulnerable to injury in the future, especially when placed under stress.
+To help prevent future hamstring problems, protect your thigh while jogging, walking, hiking or engaging in other sports.

 Use an athletic pre-wrap on your hamstring before you start using athletic tape.
-The pre-wrap will help the athletic tape stick in place better during your activity and it will also help you remove the athletic tape with a bit more ease when the exercise is over.
+The pre-wrap will help the athletic tape stick in place better during your activity and help you remove the athletic tape with a bit more ease when the exercise is over.
 Pre-wrap also helps to prevent skin irritation.

 Take the athletic tape and start wrapping your hamstring.
 Start about 1 1/2 inches above your your knee and head up to your groin, stopping about 3 inches below the groin.

-Wrap the tape firmly, but do not choke off circulation in your leg.
+Wrap the tape firmly, but do not cut off circulation in your leg.
 Remember you are going for a run or competing, so you can't inhibit proper circulation.
 The key word is snug.
 You want support from the athletic tape, but you still want to be able to move your leg comfortably.